Samimust/predictive-maintenance/README.md

 Failure prediction is a major topic in predictive maintenance in many industries.
 Airlines are particularly interested in predicting equipment failures in advance so that they can enhance operations and reduce flight delays.

 Observing engine's health and condition through sensors and telemetry data is assumed to facilitate this type of maintenance by predicting Time-To-Failure (TTF) or Remaining Useful Life (RUL) of in-service equipment.
-Using aircraft engine's sensors measurements, can we predict engine's TTF?.
+Using aircraft engine's sensors measurements, can we predict engine's TTF?

 ### Client: